 A SaaS SEO strategy is necessary to determine the right keywords to use to rank on search engines.
 The strategy should include keyword research, link building, and content marketing plans.
 A SaaS SEO agency can help vendors with SaaS SEO and video marketing.

-4. Maximize Growth through Strong Communities
+4. Maximise Growth through Strong Communities

 Marketing efforts should go beyond reaching ideal customers to building strong communities.
 SaaS companies should create a strong community around a Saas brand, given the rising competition and ease of subscription cancellation.